au-ts/libvmm/docs/camkes_to_cp_guide.md

 }
 ```

 This gives component `lwipserver` the ability to transmit data to component `ethdriver` by calling `ethdriver_tx`.
-On seL4CP, however, there are no built-in mechanisms for Ethdrivers (or any other kind of drivers).
+On seL4CP, however, there are no built-in mechanisms for Ethernet drivers (or any other kind of drivers).
 What you might do instead, is to register *channels* for all methods you need:

 ```xml
 <system>
     <!-- some cool configs for shared buffers -->